 When the tooth surface is both carious and filled, only the caries is scored.

-Fractured or missing restorations are scored as if the restoration were intact unless caries is found to be present.
-In that case, the involved surface is scored as carious rather than restored.

-Stain and pigmentation alone should not be regarded as evidence of caries as either can occur on sound teeth.
+Fractured or missing is found to be presen restored. restorations are score t.
+In that case, the in Stain and pigmentation on alone should not b oe regarded as evi dence of caries as s either